Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Text/MigrationGuide.md

     + " to the patient'sincreased symptoms and family history and history left main disease with total"
     + " occasional of his RCA was referred for revascularization with open heart surgery.";

-string documentB = "Prescribed 100mg ibuprofen, taken twice daily.";
+string textB = "Prescribed 100mg ibuprofen, taken twice daily.";

 // Prepare the input of the text analysis operation.
 You can add multiple documents to this list and
 // perform the same operation on all of them simultaneously.